College of Family Physicians of Canada

 Continuing Professional Development Program Award

 Physicians trained in medical CBT report better patient outcomes, less stress, and higher job satisfaction (see).
 Take your three core modules in whatever sequence you desire.
 You'll learn to provide much better psychological care within your standard-length appointments.
-And you'll earn valuable Mainpro-C credits from the College of Family Physicians of Canada—wherever you choose to travel.
+And you'll earn "triple strength" Mainpro+ credits from the College of Family Physicians of Canada—wherever you choose to travel.

 CBT Canada was federally incorporated 20 years ago, on April 2, 1996.
-Back then Jean Chrétien and Bill Clinton were in office.
+We're the same age as Indigo, MSNBC, Pokémon, and WestJet—and a year older than Google.
+Back then Jean Chrétien & Bill Clinton were in office, the first DVD players were released in Japan, and Dolly the Sheep was cloned.
 Celine Dion's Because You Loved Me topped the Billboard charts, and The English Patient won the Academy Award.
-That same year Indigo, WestJet and Pokemon were born.
-Fax machines ruled, and Google wasn't launched until the next year.

 The 2016 Vacation CME Catalog is now here.
 You can choose from a wide variety of destinations, including cities (e.g., Ottawa, Toronto, Vancouver), resorts (e.g., Disney World, Maui, Whistler), and cruises (e.g., Asia, British Isles, Caribbean, Mediterranean, South Pacific).
-All workshops are accredited by the CFPC for 12.0 Mainpro-Cs.
+All workshops are "triple strength" certified by the CFPC for 36.0 Mainpro+ credits.